2008 Denver Broncos season: Week 10: at Cleveland Browns

 Hoping to rebound from their home loss to the Dolphins, the Broncos flew to Cleveland Browns Stadium for a Week 10 Thursday night duel with the Cleveland Browns.
-In the first quarter, Denver struck first as rookie RB Ryan Torain got a 1-yard TD run.
-The Browns responded with QB Brady Quinn completing a 5-yard TD pass to TE Kellen Winslow II.
-In the second quarter, Cleveland took the lead as kicker Phil Dawson got a 24-yard field goal and Quinn hooking up with Winslow again on a 16-yard TD pass.
+In the first quarter, Denver struck first as rookie running back Ryan Torain got a 1-yard touchdown run.
+The Browns responded with quarterback Brady Quinn completing a 5-yard touchdown pass to tight end Kellen Winslow II.
+In the second quarter, Cleveland took the lead as kicker Phil Dawson got a 24-yard field goal and Quinn hooking up with Winslow again on a 16-yard touchdown pass.
 The Broncos answered with kicker Matt Prater getting a 35-yard field goal.
 The Browns closed out the half with Dawson making a 52-yard field goal.

 In the third quarter, Denver continued to struggle as Dawson gave Cleveland a 33-yard field goal.
 Denver replied with Prater making a 30-yard field goal.
-In the fourth quarter, the Broncos regained the lead as QB Jay Cutler completed a 93-yard TD pass to rookie WR Eddie Royal and a 27-yard TD pass to TE Daniel Graham.
-The Browns answered with RB Jamal Lewis getting a 1-yard TD run.
-Afterwards, Denver sealed the win as Cutler completed an 11-yard TD pass to WR Brandon Marshall.
+In the fourth quarter, the Broncos regained the lead as quarterback Jay Cutler completed a 93-yard touchdown pass to rookie wide receiver Eddie Royal and a 27-yard touchdown pass to tight end Daniel Graham.
+The Browns answered with running back Jamal Lewis getting a 1-yard touchdown run.
+Afterwards, Denver sealed the win as Cutler completed an 11-yard touchdown pass to wide receiver Brandon Marshall.

 With the win, the Broncos improved to 5–4.

 This also marked Denver's eighth-straight victory over Cleveland.

 Cutler had a career game, completing 24 of 42 passes for a career-best 447 yards, along with 3 touchdowns and 1 interception.